 For inspections conducted by regional and resident inspectors, the report numbers should be issued per Regional Instructions and should be consistent with Agencywide Documents Access and Management System (ADAMS) templates.

 The report number sequence is as follows: Docket No./Year (four digits) followed by the sequential number of the report in that year.
-The inspection reports’ number sequence for the Division of Fuel () inspections are 0700XXXX/20YY00X or 04000XXXX/20YY00X.
+The inspection reports’ number sequence for the Division of Fuels, Radiological Safety, and Security (DFRSS) inspections are 0700XXXX/20YY00X or 04000XXXX/20YY00X.
 Safeguards and Security inspection report numbers would be 0700XXXX/20YY40X.

 For all sites that possess classified matter, the lead inspector should ensure a screening of inspection reports is performed to verify that no classified matter is contained within public reports.